In this post, I reveal ways to effectively promote a travel website. It will benefit businesses in the travel, tourism and leisure industries.

 People will read articles that are inspirational, informational or instructional.
 These are the three main reasons people use the internet.

-To rank well on a search engine a website must simply meet human desire.
+To rank well on a search engine a website must simply meet the human desire.

 It is essential to keep this in mind when writing articles to gain traffic.